KentonWhite/ProjectTemplate/website/configuring.markdown

 * `libraries`: This is a comma separated list of all the R packages that the user wants to automatically load when `load.project()` is called.
 These packages must already be installed before calling `load.project()`.
 By default, the reshape, plyr, ggplot2, stringr and lubridate packages are included in this list.
 * `as_factors`: This can be set to 'on' or 'off'.
 If `as_factors` is on, the system will convert every character vector into a factor when creating data frames; most importantly, this automatic conversion occurs when reading in data automatically.
 If 'off', character vectors will remain character vectors.
 By default, `as_factors` is on.
 * `data_tables`: This can be set to 'on' or 'off'.
 If `data_tables` is on, the system will convert every data set loaded from the `data` directory into a `data.table`.
 By default, `data_tables` is off.

+The project specific configuration is specified in the `lib/globals.R` file using the `add.config` function.
+This will contain whatever is relevant for your project, and will look something like this:

+        add.config(
+                keep_data=FALSE,                # should temporary data be kept? header="Private & Confidential" # header in reports
+        )

+Note that commas need to be present after each config item except the last.
+Comments can also be inserted to document what each config variable does.

+To use project specific configuaration in any `lib`, `munge` or `src` script, simply use the form `config$keep_data`.

+`ProjectTemplate` will automatically load project specific content in `lib/globals.R` before any other file in `lib`, so the filename should not be changed.

+The `add.config()` function can also be used anywhere in the project.
+So if a particular analysis in `src` wanted to override the value in `globals.R`, you can simply add the relevant `add.config()` command to the top of that script.

 The following configuration settings still require documentation:
 * `cache_loading`